 The committee focuses primarily on instruction and lesson-plan development.

 The composition of the steering committee should reflect that of the school community.
-Members of the DSA steering committee are:
+Members were elected in their respective groups.
+Members of the steering committee are:

-- Elke Kraus – education quality management (PQM) coordinator – head of the steering committee
+- Daniel Santelmann – education quality management (PQM) coordinator – head of the steering committee

 - Markus Brandtner (principal)